On-site instruction includes three modes:

-An enhanced cleaning protocol will be implemented to clean and disinfect throughout the school day and each evening.
-All classrooms and shared spaces will be deep cleaned and disinfected daily.
-Frequently touched surfaces, such as door handles, handrails, sink handles, common tables, and surfaces, and elevator buttons will be disinfected multiple times throughout the day.
+An enhanced cleaning protocol was implemented to clean and disinfect throughout the school day and each evening.
+All classrooms and shared spaces are deep cleaned and disinfected daily.
+Frequently touched surfaces, such as door handles, handrails, sink handles, common tables, and surfaces, and elevator buttons are disinfected multiple times throughout the day.

-All individuals expected to wash hands or use sanitizer frequently.
-Wash with soap and water whenever possible; hand sanitizer is allowed in instances where a sink is not available.
+All individuals are expected to wash hands or use sanitizer frequently.
+Washing with soap and water whenever possible; hand sanitizer is allowed in instances where a sink is not available.
 Here is a handwashing demo video.

 Hands must be washed or sanitized upon arrival at school and before and after recess, meals, and sharing objects.